 PANASESA ISLAND EXPERIENCE

-You will first land on Panasesa Island at either our fixed South-East cyclone proof fixed jetty or our new 200m long floating jetty on the West side of the island.
+You will first land on Panasesa Island at either our fixed South-East Lagoon Beach Fixed Jetty or our 200m long floating jetty on the West side of the island.
 Depending on the time of year and predominant wind direction, we coordinate with the ships to ensure the best and safest landing location on your special day.

 The south-east location is the preferred landing site for all ships offering a safe anchorage inside the protected atoll lagoon.
 You will be welcomed by our friendly staff at the Welcome Centre who can assist you with directions and information whatever you may planning.
-We have various spots around the island to enjoy the day such as our newly constructed bar at South Point offering beautiful views of the sand spit or the back beach activities area where you can hire kayaks, stand-up paddle boards and snorkelling gear.
+The main hub for activities, food, drinks and water sports is on the ocean beach side where our floating jetty is located.
+Here is where our shore tours departure is also located along with beautiful beaches perfect for swimming.
+Our beach activities centre can also hire you kayaks, stand-up paddle boards and snorkelling gear.
 Alternatively, please feel free to settle anywhere on the island if you wish to beat the crowds and relax in peace.

 When winds do not allow landing at our favoured South-East side which is usually between June -October, you will disembark on our newly constructed floating jetty stretching 200m from our West side back beach to the drop-off.
 This floating jetty offers you an immediate glimpse of the fish and corals living at the reef drop off.
 Once onshore, you land directly in the hub of our back beach activities area.
 Large signage is located throughout the island but please feel free to download our newly updated PDF map (whole island, lagoon beach area and ocean beach area) allowing you to explore the island knowing where the next bar or toilet stop can be located.

 As a privately owned island, we take pride in respecting your privacy so you will find there is no pressure to buy anything during your visit allowing you to enjoy this tropical paradise in peace and quiet.
-If you do decide you would like to buy some souvenirs there are two souvenir shops conveniently located at the front and back beach.
+If you do decide you would like to buy some souvenirs there is a souvenir shop conveniently located at the ocean beach hub so feel free to browse.
 These are stocked with a range of carefully sourced products from talented and sustainable local producers bypassing mass market production and ensuring that quality and traditional heritage is maintained with each purchase.
 Our range of carvings are all created by talented local islanders from around the Milne Bay region and are all allowed into Australia on your return, so you can shop freely knowing you will be able to show your friends and family at home some beautifully locally carved creations.
-We also have Conflict Islands T-shirts and hats for sale, necklaces and jewellery, locally produced coconut oils and soaps, stunning photographic prints on matt-boards, postcards from the conflict islands and much more.
+Our coconut bar has a variety of alcoholic and non-alcoholic beverages with some food and bar snacks also available such as pies and ice cream.

 NATURE & CONSERVATION

-Here at the Conflict Islands, one of our main purposes is to conserve and protect are unique islands and eco-systems.
-As well as boasting some of the most incredible coral reef and fish life in the world, the Islands are a well-known breeding and nesting site for both Green and Hawksbill Marine Turtles and is an incredibly important habitat for the survival of the critically endangered Hawksbill Turtle.
-You will notice juvenile turtles popping up to breathe during your visit here especially along the beach areas whilst larger turtles will be cruising around the reefs if you decide to venture out into the water.
+Here at the Conflict Islands, one of our main purposes for eco-tourism is to conserve and protect our unique islands and marine eco-systems.
+As well as boasting some of the most incredible coral reef and fish life in the world, the Islands are a well-known breeding and nesting site for both the endangered Green Turtle and critically endangered Hawksbill Turtle species and is an incredibly important habitat for the survival of the turtles within Papua New Guinea and Australia.
+You will notice juvenile turtles popping up to breathe along the shores of the islands during your visit here especially whilst larger turtles will be cruising around the reefs if you decide to venture out into the water.
 During the turtle nesting season between October and March, we conduct turtle tagging and research activities through our very own NGO, Conflict Islands Conservation Initiative (CICI).
 CICI brings out volunteers from all over the world to help conserve these critically endangered reptiles.
 For more information on how you can help his to conserve this spectacular marine environment, please visit www.cici.net.au or our Conflict Islands Conservation Initiative Facebook page.

 Other inhabitants of the islands include large birds of prey such as White Bellied Sea Eagles and Ospreys.
 They cruise around with the wind patrolling the shallow waters whilst Kingfishers sit on a tree branches keeping a close eye out for unsuspecting prey.
 Frigate birds, Boobies, Terns and several others sea birds all seek shelter at the islands whilst scouring the high seas for their next meal.
 Pelagic fish all move around with the currents at the atoll feasting on the hundreds and thousands of baitfish that spawn here on a regular basis.